 Here’s an outline of all the fundamental steps required when evicting a tenant in California.

 Step 1.
-Legal grounds to remove the tenant
+Legal grounds to remove the renter

-Before a landlord can proceed with evicting a tenant in California from his premises, he must have a credible reason for doing so.
+Before a landlord can proceed with evicting a renter in the Golden State from his premises, he must have a credible reason for doing so.
 In California, evictions are likely when a tenant:

 - Fails to pay rent